Two GOP lawmakers invoke Hitler to hammer Democrats

 “They were Nazis who killed Jews, and I would get offended when you compare socialists to Nazis and then put it out here,” Cohen said.

 Gohmert said the term was justified: “Well, it’s what they were, and I’m sorry that we need to do everything we can to avoid another Holocaust, and I’m sorry the man was offended by the term.
-Quit using it,” he said.
+Quit using it."

 The comments come as Republicans continue to hammer Democrats over anti-Semitism and Israel policy.
 The House recently voted on a resolution condemning multiple forms of hatred against various minority groups in response to controversial comments made by Rep. Ilhan Omar, D-Minn.